 For most beginning weavers we recommend a rigid heddle loom, such as the Ashford Knitters Loom, Ashford Rigid Heddle Loom, Ashford SampleIt Loom, Kromski Harp Forte or Schacht Flip rigid heddle loom, since these are easy to manage.
-The set up of the loom (warping) is fast and easy to understand even if you have not woven before.
+The set up of a rigid heddle loom (warping) is fast and easy to understand even if you have not woven before.
 You can start weaving quickly and if you purchase multiple reeds you have a wide choice of yarns you can weave with.

 By all means, jump right in and get one!
 Make sure you have the support you need to get started, books and DVD’s are great but may not be enough.
 A friend that weaves or a class or two might be a good way to get started since these are more complex looms.
 Setting up a four or even eight shaft loom will take a little longer, but you will also be able to have a longer warp on your loom enabling you to weave more items in series.

 Ask yourself what do you want to weave and where will you be weaving?
 Can your loom be narrow, since you want to weave mostly scarves or samples?
 Does it need to fold, like to Leclerc Compact so you can take it to lessons?
 Will perhaps a more portable Table loom like the Ashford Table loom work for you?
 Do you want a really wide loom that can weave throws and blankets?

 Do you love intricate patterns and need an eight harness loom, like the Louet Spring loom or are four harnesses more than enough for you?
 How tall are you?
 If you are very tall you may need a loom with a higher breast beam and loom bench or one that offers height extenders like the Schacht Baby Wolf loom or the Louet Delta loom that is built for taller weavers.